Itz-Hyperz/hamblin-commtemp-gallery-paypaltemp/README.md

 - I am taking the gallery from his [Community Template](https://github.com/Jekeltor/communitytemplate)
 - Reworking it to work correctly with his PayPal Template
-- Releasing it here, with some instructions, aswell as the
+- Releasing it here, with some instructions, aswell as the credits.

 ---